fireundubh/playwithfire/fallout4/auto-loot.md

 With Auto Loot, you can:

 - Automatically loot Ammo, Armor, Bodies, Components, Containers, Drinks, Flora, Food, Junk, Keys, Magazines, Medicine, Valuables (junk with rare components), and Weapons.
-- You can automatically send that loot to any settlement, your inventory, or mix and match.
+- Automatically send loot to any settlement, your inventory, or mix and match.
-- Plus, you can configure all aspects of Auto Loot while in the game using a Pip-Boy holotape.
+- Configure all aspects of Auto Loot while in the game using a Pip-Boy holotape.

 Originally released on January 9, 2016.
 Updated since.